tinyvision/SOLIDER/README.md

 <div align="center"><img src="assets/logo.png" width="900"></div>

-Welcome to SOLIDER!
+Welcome to **SOLIDER**!
 SOLIDER is a Semantic Controllable Self-Supervised Learning Framework to learn general human representations from massive unlabeled human images which can benefit downstream human-centric tasks to the maximum extent.
 Unlike the existing self-supervised learning methods, prior knowledge from human images is utilized in SOLIDER to build pseudo semantic labels and import more semantic information into the learned representation.
-Meanwhile, we note that different downstream tasks always require different ratios of semantic information and appearance information.
-For example, human parsing requires more semantic information, while person re-identification needs more appearance information for identification purpose.
-So a single learned representation cannot fit for all requirements.
-To solve this problem, SOLIDER introduces a conditional network with a semantic controller.
-After the model is trained, users can send values to the controller to produce representations with different ratios of semantic information, which can fit different needs of downstream tasks.
-Finally, SOLIDER is verified on six downstream human-centric visual tasks.
-It outperforms state of the arts and builds new baselines for these tasks.
-For more details, please refer to [Beyond Appearance: a Semantic Controllable Self-Supervised Learning Framework for Human-Centric Visual Tasks](xxx).
+Meanwhile, different downstream tasks always require different ratios of semantic information and appearance information, and a single learned representation cannot fit for all requirements.
+To solve this problem, SOLIDER introduces a conditional network with a semantic controller, which can fit different needs of downstream tasks.
+For more details, please refer to our paper [Beyond Appearance: a Semantic Controllable Self-Supervised Learning Framework for Human-Centric Visual Tasks](xxx).

 <div align="center"><img src="assets/framework.png" width="900"></div>

 ## Updates
 - **[2023/03/13: SOLIDER is accepted by CVPR2023!] ![new](https://img.alicdn.com/imgextra/i4/O1CN01kUiDtl1HVxN6G56vN_!!6000000000764-2-tps-43-19.png)**
-    * The SOLIDER is accepted by CVPR2023, and the offical pytorch implementation is released in this repo.
+    * The paper of SOLIDER is accepted by CVPR2023, and its offical pytorch implementation is released in this repo.

 ## Installation
 This codebase has been developed with python version 3.7, PyTorch version 1.7.1, CUDA 10.1 and torchvision 0.8.2.